WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates a directory with 751 permissions
+script that changes the group owner to school